 In this course, students will use authentic and current French materials to develop language skills in multiple modes of communication, including interactions in writing and speaking, interpretation of audiovisual and print materials, and oral and written presentation of information and ideas.
 The AP College Board suggested themes of Beauty and Aesthetics, Contemporary Life, Families and Communities, Global Challenges, Personal and Public Identities, and Science and Technology will facilitate the integration of language, content and culture and promote the use of higher level French in a variety of interdisciplinary contexts.
 Students may choose to take the AP French Language and Culture exam in May, but it is not a requirement.
 This course is not offered annually.
 It will be offered as enrollment and staffing allow.
+NOTE: Students enrolled in French V have the option to earn 4 credits of FR 102 through Saint Michael's College via the VT Dual Enrollment Program.
+Interested students should see their school counselor for details.

-Pre-requisite: A commitment to the use of French is essential.
+Prerequisite: A commitment to the use of French is essential.
 B or better (equivalent to achieving proficiency) in French 4 and/or teacher recommendation.
+Duration: Full Year.
+Credit: 1.0 Elective.